sigitas-plk/local-wp/readme.md

 Remove any 'leftover' containers: \
 `docker-compose rm -f`

+## But I don't want wordpress with pre-isntalled plugins
+To use plain wordpress image change change wordpress service image to `image: wordpress:5.5.3-apache` (or any other version).

 ## Modifying themes / files / accessing db files
 Wordpress and DB files are mounted on **data** directory of your docker-compose.yml file.